-Criteria for the Significance and Quality of Faculty Activities review procedures.
-However, much of what faculty are expected to do involves staying up-to-date as teachers, scholars, and professional servants and learning and refining methods which can increase the likelihood of significant results in their professional efforts.
+Criteria for the Significance and Quality of Faculty Activities

+Many of the professional activities of faculty members lead to results that can be evaluated by recipients of the activities-such as students and colleagues-and by established peer review procedures.
+However, much of what faculty are expected to do involves staying up-to-date as teachers, scholars, and professional servants, and learning and refining methods which can increase the likelihood of significant results in their professional efforts.
 For these reasons, the criteria for evaluating the significance and quality of faculty accomplishments include adequate preparation and the use of appropriate methods as well as the significance of results.
-Evidence for assessing the significance and quality of a faculty's teaching, research scholarship, creative activity and service comes from three primary sources: recipient assessments, peer review processes, and the academic department.
+Evidence for assessing the significance and quality of a faculty's teaching, scholarship and service comes from three primary sources: recipient assessments, peer review processes, and the academic department.